-So let’s keep reading and writing alive for our generation and our children’s generation.
+Let’s keep reading and writing alive for our children’s generation.
 Let’s start by getting more teachers, students and librarians into more seats in our audience.
 Maybe there’s one teacher out there who needs to feel appreciated and inspired by meeting her favorite author, and then introduce his/her book into his/her classroom.
 Maybe there’s one child out there whose dream falls on a deaf ear at home.
 Perhaps there’s one author on that stage who will inspire that child to read more, to write and to get published.
 Perhaps one day that child will be THAT author on the stage!

 According to Amazon, Florida has the highest readership in America.
 Apparently we’re America’s darlings when it comes to books, yet ironically our children aren’t curling up with them…

 And who am I?
 I”m an international best-selling author. (my full bio under the home page tab ‘Our Board.’)
 Why did I start this festival?
 In April of 2012, in my version of ‘Under the Florida Sun’ – not the Tuscan sun, I couldn’t afford Tuscany – I moved from Manhattan (and London) to West Palm Beach.
-I came here to mend my broken heart, to get all eat-pray-love, to chase serendipity (not trust-fund babies) and to pen out my memoir.
+I came here to mend my broken heart, to get all eat-pray-love, to chase serendipity and to pen out my memoir.